EBI-Metagenomics/assembly-analysis-pipeline/docs/output.md

 ### cds

-The `cds` directory contains output files related to the combined gene caller subworkflow, which calls genes using both `Pyrodigal` and `FragGeneScanRs`, which are Python interface to Prodigal and a Rust re-implementation of FragGeneScan, respectively.
+The `cds` directory contains output files related to the combined gene caller subworkflow, which calls genes using both [Pyrodigal](https://github.com/althonos/pyrodigal/) and [FragGeneScanRs](https://github.com/unipept/FragGeneScanRs), which are Python interface to Prodigal and a Rust re-implementation of FragGeneScan, respectively.
 The identified genes are then merged, and the resulting outputs are saved in this directory in three different formats.

 ```bash
 ├── qc